Gliese 581d: Climate and habitability

 conducted by researchers in France in 2011 indicated possible temperatures suitable for surface water at sufficient atmospheric pressure.
 According to Stéphane Udry, "It could be covered by a 'large and deep ocean'; it is the first serious ocean planet candidate."

 On average, the light that Gliese 581d receives from its star has about 30% of the intensity of light the Earth receives from the Sun.
 By comparison, sunlight on Mars has about 40% of the intensity of that on Earth.
 That might seem to suggest that Gliese 581d is too cold to support liquid water and hence is inhospitable to life.
 However, an atmospheric greenhouse effect can significantly raise planetary temperatures.
 For example, Earth's own mean temperature would be about −18 °C without any greenhouse gases, ranging from around 100 °C on the day side to −150 °C at night, much like that found on the Moon.
 If the atmosphere of Gliese 581d produces a sufficiently large greenhouse effect, and the planet's geophysics stabilize the CO2 levels (as Earth's does via plate tectonics), then the surface temperature might permit a liquid water cycle, conceivably allowing the planet to support life.
 Calculations by Barnes et al. suggest, however, that tidal heating is too low to keep plate tectonics active on the planet, unless radiogenic heating is somewhat higher than expected.

 Gliese 581d is probably too massive to be made only of rocky material.
 It may have originally formed on a more distant orbit as an icy planet that then migrated closer to its star.

+If Gliese 581d exists, it would be the first super-Earth identified to be located in a habitable zone outside of the Solar System, according to work published in 2007.